xml94/POSR/README.md

-# POSR
+# POSR (Plant-relevant Open Set Recognition)
- Plant-relevant open set recognition

- The codes will come soon after organizing and checking.
+ The utilization will be updated.